 In those days, there were many barriers to enter the processing business.
 So these companies chose not to compete with big processors.
 Instead, they focused on creating merchant-and consumer-facing technologies and became known as payment gateways (definition below).

 Payments gateways were the web-based equivalent of payment terminals, adapting internet-based transactions so that they could be retrofitted and funneled into pre-existing payment processors.

 The rise of ecommerce (and payment gateways)

 In 1994, a startup called Amazon.com opened for business.
 The next year, eBay launched.
 As online commerce ballooned, so did the volume of transactions passed from payment gateways to the payment processors.

-Keen for a larger share of the pie, payment processes decided to absorb the payments gateway function into their systems and so they acquired the best-performing gateways.
-But integration of these gateways was complicated.
-They soon found that migrating customers (and their transaction volume) to their platforms is tricky.
+Keen for a larger share of the pie, payment processors decided to absorb the payments gateway function into their systems, acquiring the best-performing gateways.
+But integration of these gateways was complicated – they soon found that migrating customers (and their transaction volume) to their platforms is tricky.
 Plus, with thousands of businesses generating billions of transactions, things started to creak a bit.